aspose-total/Aspose.Total-Products/total/en/java/conversion/svg-to-flatopc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform SVG to FLATOPC via Java" h2="On Premise Java API to Render SVG to FLATOPC without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting SVG to FLATOPC is a simple two-step process that can be done using the powerful Aspose.Total for Java package.
+Aspose.Total for Java is a comprehensive suite of APIs that provide a wide range of document processing capabilities.

+The first step is to render the SVG file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables you to create, edit, and convert PDF documents.
+It also allows you to render SVG files to DOC format.

+The second step is to convert the DOC file to FLATOPC using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables you to create, edit, and convert documents in various formats.
+It also allows you to convert DOC files to FLATOPC format.

-You can convert SVG to FLATOPC by using two simple steps.
-First you need to render SVG file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to FLATOPC.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, you can easily convert SVG to FLATOPC in just two simple steps.
+Aspose.PDF for Java is used to render the SVG file to DOC, and Aspose.Words for Java is used to convert the DOC file to FLATOPC.
+This makes it easy to convert SVG to FLATOPC quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}